Shashank-77/chatApp/README.md

+# Author - Shashank Ravishankar

 # chatApp is a real time Messaging application.

-# Author - Shashank Ravishankar

 # Backend using NodeJS, Expressjs
 # Frontend using React
 # Database - MongoDB

-# A real time Messaging application.
 ## Features
 Users can register and create their own profiles.
 Users can view profiles of other users as well as follow/unfollow them.